Regulating Agencies in Georgia

 - If your operation or project requires you to obtain a conditioned Wild Animal License (WAL) from DNR, the WAL will also allow you to sell the species of fish covered by the license.
 These are annual licenses and must be renewed each year.

 - If your operation or project can be done under the "tank and aquaria exclusion" of law (as described above) you will need either a Wholesale or Retail Fish Dealers license from DNR.
-These are annual licenses (good April 1 to the following March 31) that are obtained from the DNR License Unit (706-557-3244).
+These are annual licenses (good April 1 to the following March 31) that are obtained using the commercial license application.

 Can tilapia be sold with an Aquaculture Registration?